ImmutableVariable/learnityourself/docs/python/02-control-flow/02-loops.md

 ### Nested For Loops

-You can place one loop inside another (nested loops):
+You can also place one loop within another loop's block.
+Reminder: The inner loop will complete all of its operations before the outer loop can run again.

 ```python
 # Nested for loops to create a multiplication table